dobrado76/pixi-lights-and-shadows/replit.md

 - **Asset Handling**: Public directory structure for PIXI.js textures and game assets
 - **Development Tools**: Runtime error overlay and source mapping for debugging

+# Configuration Files

+## Important File Locations
+- **lights-config.json**: Located in `/public/lights-config.json` (root public directory) - this is where the backend reads configuration from
+- **scene.json**: Located in `/client/public/scene.json` - sprite and scene configuration for the frontend
+- **Light masks**: Located in `/client/public/light_masks/` - texture files for masked lighting effects

+**Note**: Only use `/public/lights-config.json` for light configuration.
+The backend API reads from this location.

 # External Dependencies

 ## Core Runtime Dependencies